Manaslu Circuit Trek - 15 Days

 Equipment

 Contrary to popular belief, you don't require a lot of intricate gear and equipment for this journey.
-Here's a basic checklist of the vital elements you must remember to carry when embarking on your Manaslu Circuit Trek:
+Here's a basic checklist of the vital elements you must remember to carry when heading for Manaslu Circuit Trek:

 Head